xlnwel/grl2-jax/algo/readme.md

 ## Algorithms implemented in each folder

 - apex: apex-dqn, apex-sac
-- curl: curl
-- curl2: curl with discrete action
 - dqn: raibow(except c51)
 - iqn: raibow with iqwn
+- iqncrl: iqn with contrastive representation loss
 - dreamer: dreamer
 - ppo: ppo with FNN and GAE
 - ppo: ppo with masked lstm and GAE